Get your personal plan match in 2 minutes

 Bottom Line

 For community-focused Christians: Samaritan's member-to-member model creates relationships and accountability that CHM's centralized model can't match.
-The $420-$1,032 annual premium is worth it for the connection.
+Members receive prayer cards with every check — that's a different experience than a bill from a corporate office.

 Compare All Your Options